redouanelg/redouanelg.github.io/index.md

 ## News:

 * December 2021
-  * BIG NEWS, I got a permanent position at IRD as a research engineer !!
+  * __BIG NEWS__, I got a permanent position at IRD as a research engineer !!
 I will join ESPRI and work within IPSL on climate services with a focus on collaborating with developing countries.
 * July 2021
-  * __Spotlight talk__ for the workshop "Tackling Climate Change with Machine Learning" at __ICML 2021__ on "THOR".
+  * __Spotlight talk for the workshop "Tackling Climate Change with Machine Learning" at __ICML 2021__ on "THOR".
 [ClimateChangeAI](https://www.climatechange.ai)
 * June 2021
   * __Review paper__ on Machine Learning for ocean modeling ! accepted in __Environmental Research Letters__.
 [Paper](https://iopscience.iop.org/article/10.1088/1748-9326/ac0eb0)
 * May 2021